 - Basic information (name, SID, contact information)

-- A short description for the need you have due to disruption in college operations due to COVID-19
+- A short description of the need you have due to the disruption in college operations due to COVID-19

 - How much funding you are requesting